A chart showing the different stages of glaucoma.

 Recent medical advances have lowered the risk of losing your sight if you have glaucoma.
 New techniques are now available to diagnose and treat the disease.

+If you have recently been diagnosed with this disease, you may be wondering how to prevent glaucoma from worsening.
 There are steps that you can take to prevent the onset of glaucoma, especially in high-risk patients.
-Aerobic exercises and a diet that is low in saturated fats can help prevent eye problems that cause glaucoma.
+Aerobic exercises and a diet low in saturated fats can help prevent eye problems that cause glaucoma.
 Lowering your intake of saturated fats is a good first step.
 But, it’s also important you add foods to your diet that contain the vitamins and nutrients that benefit your eyes.
+These ideas can all help you prevent vision loss from glaucoma.

 Changing your diet has a two-fold benefit for your health.
 It will provide the vitamins and minerals you need for healthy eyes.
-And, those same vitamins are great for the rest of your body as well.
-While high eye pressure doesn’t always go hand in hand with high blood pressure, the connection still remains.
+And, those same vitamins will also benefit the rest of your body.
+While high eye pressure doesn’t always go hand in hand with high blood pressure, there is often a connection.
 Your eyes depend on blood flow just as the rest of your body does.
-One way to control high blood pressure is to change your diet and exercise.
+The best way to control your high blood pressure is through diet and exercise.

 An Active Lifestyle to Prevent Glaucoma

-Regular exercise can help to lower blood pressure and may help to reduce high eye pressure as well.
-Before starting on an exercise program talk to your medical professional.
+We know that regular exercise can help lower blood pressure, so it makes sense that it may help encourage low eye pressure as well.
+However, before starting an exercise program, talk to your medical professional.
 They can help you determine what exercises you should start with.
 They’ll guide you on how often you should exercise.
-For some people, it’s necessary to start out slowly and build up an exercise program over time.
+For some people, it’s necessary to start out slowly and build up an exercise program over time, especially if you are interested in high-impact exercises that may exacerbate glaucoma symptoms.

 Regular Checkups with Your Eye Doctor

 Your eye doctor can be your best friend.
 Take advantage of their knowledge and experience with eye health.
 Anyone over 35 should talk to their doctor about tests to measure eye pressure.
-If you have any of the risk factors discussed, talk to your doctor about scheduling eye exams more frequently.
-Discuss your concerns with your eye doctor; there may be new methods of testing and treatment.
+If you have any of the risk factors we’ve discussed today, talk to your doctor about scheduling eye exams more frequently.
+As technology improves, there will hopefully be more and more advanced ways to detect glaucoma early.
+For now, if you suffer from the disease, they can likely prescribe some helpful eyedrops for glaucoma that will mitigate your symptoms.

 The one thing you can do that won’t cause harm is improve your lifestyle.
 You have complete control over what you eat and how active you are.
 Take your health into your own hands; quit smoking and drink less.
 Eat your vegetables and get eye-healthy nutrients.
 Take a vision-boosting supplement for convenience.
 Your health is your biggest asset; take care of it and it’ll take care of you.